 1. Distribution Automation

-Deploying satellite M2M services along power distribution lines, as a supporting link, allows electrical utility providers to connect to their data centers and extend their network reach to the boundaries of their entire service territory, improving decision-making and operational efficiencies.
+Deploying satellite M2M services along power distribution lines, as a supporting link, allows electrical utility providers to connect to their data centres and extend their network reach to the boundaries of their entire service territory, improving decision-making and operational efficiencies.
 A single, two-way IP data connection provides automated monitoring and control of re-closers, switches, or other distribution devices – anywhere - enabling utility providers to maintain continuous surveillance and control of their distribution network for voltage fluctuations, outages and service demands.

 2. Substation Connectivity